top of page

 CE50DB3F-E21D-442F-9689-CCFADF591F13_1_105_c.jpeg

-Importantly, your harvest locations will not be made public, and georeferenced areas and identifiable information will be obscured before data storage unless you consent to share the information as provided below in the Participant Consent Form.
+Harvest locations are not public, georeferenced areas and identifiable information were obscured before data storage unless consented by participants to as outlined below in the

 Study Participants